 The Partnership entered into a service agreement and a compensation agreement with Comcast of California XIV LLC (Comcast) on March 13, 2012.
 The service agreement is for a term of 15 years, and then automatically renews biannually unless either party provides at least 60 days notice not to renew at the end of the term.
 Per the compensation agreement, Comcast agreed to pay the Partnership a one-time fee of \$10,500 as consideration for entering into a long-term service agreement.
-The total fee was received by the Partnership upon execution of the agreements and is included in miscellaneous income for the year ended December 31, 2012.
+The total fee was received by the Partnership upon execution of the agreements.